-The U.S. withdrawal from the JCPOA and reimposition of all U.S. sanctions has major implications.
+The U.S. withdrawal from the JCPOA and reimposition of all U.S. sanctions has major implications for Iran's economy and forms the cornerstone of the Administration's maximum pressure policy.
 The table below summarizes sanctions that have been used against Iran.